 Proofread on Blind the Eyes

-Digital and Print Cover Design on the on sale version Blind the Eyes
+Digital and Print Cover Design on the Second Edition (2020 update/”Girl” variant) of Blind the Eyes